-The results for the three months ended March 31, 2023 are not necessarily indicative of the operating results expected for the year ending December 31, 2023 or any other future period.
+The results for the six months ended June 30, 2023 are not necessarily indicative of the operating results expected for the year ending December 31, 2023 or any other future period.

 On February 13, 2023, we completed a 1-for-7 reverse split of our common stock.
-Stockholders' equity and all references to shares and per share amounts in the accompanying unaudited condensed consolidated financial statements have been retroactively adjusted to reflect the reverse stock split for all periods presented.
+Stockholders' equity and all references to shares and per share amounts in the accompanying unaudited condensed consolidated financial statements have been adjusted to reflect the reverse stock split for all periods presented.